abenkoula71/indian-food-react/README.md

 You will also see any lint error
 Launches the test runner in the intractive
 See the section about [run
-It correctly bundles React in produconode and optie bd frth The build is minified
+It correctly bundles React in produconode and optie bd frt The build is minified
 Your app is read to behu.o/eate-rc-ap/doc/deplyment) formore irmat **Note: ths is  -wayoperation.
 Once yoconfiguriochoce, you can `jec` at any time. his command will remove thesingle build dependency from your projec